googlefonts/fleurdeleah/README.md

-# Explora
+# Fleur De Leah

-Explora is  beautiful calligraphic complete with swash forms.
-It's light and delicate strokes contribute to its elegance.
-In addition, it features one of the few fonts that contains the entire Cherokee Nation language glyphs.
+Fleur De Leah is a formal script with a floral flavour.
+One of the first fonts to incorporate embellishment design elements within the letterforms.
+Use it sparingly for captions and short phrases and as with any script font, never use it in all caps.
+Enjoy!

 ![Sample Image](Documentation/image1.png)